 Most DUI cases do not move beyond this preliminary hearing.
 If for any reason your case does move beyond the preliminary hearing, you’ll begin preparing for a trial.

 The Importance of an Experienced DUI Defense Attorney

 If you’ve been charged with a DUI in Oregon, please consider calling Robert L. Sepp, Attorney at Law.
-His experience and expertise can guide you through this difficult time.
-An experienced and aggressive lawyer, he has successfully protected the rights of many of his clients, and has had many of his clients’ DUII charges dismissed or reduced.
+His expertise can guide you through this difficult time.
+An experienced and aggressive lawyer, he has successfully protected the rights of many of his clients and has had many of his clients’ DUII charges dismissed or reduced.